 Quote: “The underlying tendency to aversion is like a search engine.” — Ajahn Sucitto.
 Quoted by Beth Steff.
 [Ajahn Sucitto] [Aversion] [Similes]

 1. “You showed pictures of the statue at Bodh Gaya.
 It seems like the Bodhi Tree is more important.
 Does the statue have no historical importance?”
 Answered by Ajahn Karuṇadhammo, Ajahn Pasanno and Ajahn Jotipālo.
-[Bodhi Tree] [Buddha images] [Visiting holy sites] // [Devotional practice] [History/Early Buddhism] [History/Indian Buddhism] [Symbolism] [Tipiṭaka]
+[Bodhi Tree] [Buddha images] [Visiting holy sites] // [Devotional practice] [History/Early Buddhism] [History/Indian Buddhism] [Symbolism/metaphor] [Tipiṭaka]

 3. “Did pilgrimage continue during the time Buddhism was dormant or nonexistent in India?”
 Answered by Ajahn Pasanno.
 [History/Indian Buddhism] [Visiting holy sites] // [History/Mahāyāna Buddhism]